-Exosomes and Extracellular-Vesicles (EV)
+Exosomes and Extracellular-Vesicles (EVs)

-... ... the content and physiological function
+... ... the RNA content and the physiological functions

 Societies & Journals: